FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 julia> b = [0.0f0, 0.0f0, 0.0f0];
 ```

-Now our model can take in the complete dataset and predict the class of each `x` in one go!
+Now our model can take in the complete dataset and predict the class of each `x` in one go.
 But, we need to ensure that our model outputs the probabilities of an input belonging to the respective classes.
 As our model has three outputs, each would denote the probability of the input belonging to a particular class.

 We will use an activation function to map our outputs to a probability value.
 It would make sense to use a `softmax` activation function here, which is defined mathematically as -